emenems/databistro/README.md

 2. add new blog assests (images) to `public/assets/blog/images/<blogName>`
 3. if a datablog with components, crete them in the `src/app/_components` folder
 4. if a datablog, import & use the `src/app/_components/<blogName>/page.tsx` component in `src/app/posts/[slug]/page.tsx` file
+   - In case of "lite" posts that use [marimo & fastapi](https://docs.marimo.io/guides/deploying/programmatically/#fastapi-example), add a redirect to desired fastapi endpoint in `src/app/posts/[slug]/page.tsx` + set marimo path in `api/index.py`
 5. update the `src/app/sitemap.ts`